andrewlimaza/issues-template/.github/PULL_REQUEST_TEMPLATE.md

 ### Other information:

 * [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
-* [ ] Have you written new tests for your changes, as applicable?
 * [ ] Have you successfully run tests with your changes locally?

 <!-- Mark completed items with an [x] -->